FatConan/sand/README.md

 The above directive will take all the .md files in the blog folder, and render them out to a folder of the same name in the output root.
 All the files will be read as `[name].md` and output as the corresponding `[name].html` file.
-You can also specify a `config` map at this point, but it'll apply equally to all of the files, which can be useful for defining a template, but not for page specific information such as page titles.
+You can also specify a `config` map at this point, but it'll apply equally to all the files, which can be useful for defining a template, but not for page specific information such as page titles.

 ## Templates